ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 Snyk can scan your container images for vulnerabilities it can do this from docker images, Amazon ECR, Docker hub, ...
 You can set this up in your Kubernetes cluster, but currently Fargate is not supported.

-If you want to automate the updating of your images you can do this by using container scanning on your git repository, using this method Snyk can automatically create pull requests for you that you can test and then merge if satisfied.
+You can automate the image updating process by using container scanning on your Git repository.
+By using this method, Snyk can automatically create pull requests for you that you can test and then merge if satisfied.
 This reduces your effort to stay safe and up to date.

 ### Infrastructure as code scanning

 Snyk can scan your infrastructure as code against the CIS AWS Foundations Benchmark or you can write custom policies.
-To scan you IaC you simply have to add your git repository that contains your IaC and the Snyk platform will start scanning if for you.
+To scan your IaC, you simply have to add your Git repository that contains your IaC and the Snyk platform will start scanning if for you.
 You can also use the Snyk CLI to scan your IaC if you want to make it part of your CI/CD pipelines.
 By using it this way you can make this a requirement before pull requests are merged that you pass the CLI tool's scan